 Join the Notre Dame Institute for Advanced Study and the Nanovic Institute for European Studies in welcoming Dr. Horst Koehler, former President of the Federal Republic of Germany (2004-2010), and his wife Mrs. Eva Luise Koehler to the University of Notre Dame.
-The Koehlers’ visit to the University will span three days and include a major public lecture by Dr. Koehler entitled “Citizenship in a Global Age: Personal Reflections on a Political Conundrum” on Wednesday, September 6 at 5:30 p.m. in the Jordan Auditorium in the Mendoza College of Business.
+The Koehlers’ visit to the University spanned three days and included a major public lecture by Dr. Koehler entitled “Citizenship in a Global Age: Personal Reflections on a Political Conundrum” on Wednesday, September 6 at 5:30 p.m. in the Jordan Auditorium in the Mendoza College of Business.

-His lecture will focus on the potential for and limitations of national politics in meeting global challenges and the role of the individual in current global crises.
+His lecture focuses on the potential for and limitations of national politics in meeting global challenges and the role of the individual in current global crises.
 Dr. Koehler’s lecture will draw from his broad experience as the head of international institutions, as the President of Germany, and as a still-active citizen.
 Dr. Koehler was recently appointed Personal Envoy for Western Sahara by the United Nations Secretary-General; he also served as Managing Director of the International Monetary Fund (IMF) from 2000 to 2004.

 Video of the Lecture